 Have you made a decision yet?
 You can’t go wrong because these are two amazing European countries that promise attractions that are uniquely their own.
 Ultimately, decide where to go based on what type of holiday you wish to experience.

 If you want to see an environment with blockbuster sights, friendly and open-minded people, and vibrant nightlife, come to the Netherlands.
-(Come here also if you want to openly smoke pot and drink plenty of Heineken beer.)

-If, on the other hand, if you want to immerse yourself in beautiful European architecture and away from too much crowd, then start packing for Belgium.
+On the other hand, if you want to immerse yourself in beautiful European architecture and away from too much crowd, then start packing for Belgium.

 If you have more time in your hand, consider visiting both destinations, as it is really easy and convenient getting from Amsterdam to Brussels and back by train.